 * except in some cases (see section on Awards in partnership)

 The award will be paid to the awardee by installments.
-Three installments per year will be made in May, September, and January.
+Three installments per year will be made at the end of May, end of September and end of January.

 The awardee is responsible for paying the income tax due on the amounts received from the FRQS.
 The FRQS does not make any deductions on the amounts disbursed during the taxation year.